 If in MS Office the mouse cursor disappears (is invisible)

-In some versions of MS Office and in applications such as MS Word the mouse cursor may become practically invisible, when at its “text editing” mode (a small thin vertical line).
+In some versions of MS Office and in applications such as MS Word the mouse cursor may become practically invisible, when it is used in “text editing” mode (a small thin vertical line).
+You are welcome to follow this simple way to correct the cursor problem and stop trying to guess where it is moving your mouse desperately here and there!